A cheque deposit results in an inflow of funds.

 So, we need to understand the details of the debtors from whom there is a Cheque receipt.

-Cheque deposited in bank journal entry involves the Bank Account and the Debtors GL account.
+Cheque deposited in bank journal entries involves the Bank Account and the debtor’s GL account.

-We will now apply the golden rules of accounting for these two GLs to understand which account will be on the debit and credit sides.
+We will now apply the golden accounting rules for these two GLs to understand which accounts will be on the debit and credit sides.

 From the above table, we will debit the bank account as there is an inflow of funds and credit the debtors as it’s a Giver.
-As there is a receipt of money from the debtor, we need to reduce the receivable balance to the extent of receipt.
-Receivable GL will have a debit balance, and to decrease the debit balance, we need to do the opposite of debit.
-So, we will be crediting the debtors GL in the journal entry.
+As money is received from the debtor, we need to reduce the receivable balance to the extent of receipt.
+Receivable GL will have a debit balance, and to decrease the debit balance, we need to do the opposite of a debit.
+So, we will credit the debtor’s GL in the journal entry.

 Cheque deposited in a bank journal entry: